dwdas9/home/articles/Misc/JsonValidator/BulkJsonValidator.md

 ### <span style="color: Teal;">The Code</span>

-Here is the code.
-Fill in your details appropriately.
+Here's the code for `function_app.py`.
+Please enter your details as required in the placeholders.

 ```python
 import requests, logging, json